m3nt0r/paperphp/README.md

     http://[sitenmame]/stuff/about-me

-## Meta Tags / Data
+## Metadata

 You can add any amount of structured data into the special "header" portion of your document.
 By default you can use it to give your resulting HTML document a `title` and `description`.

+A header looks like this and is enclosed by `---` delimiters.

     ---
     title: My Content
     description: "This is a description"
     ---

-The data within wil be made available in the templates so you can use them as you see fit.
+The data within wil be made available in the templates as variables so you can use them as you see fit.

 For example, you could add a `author` field and output this information somewhere in your <head> section or maybe even load a custom vcard template, tailored for this particular author.